sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/prompt-engineering.md

 The LLM likely hasn't been trained on translating this exact sentence but uses its general understanding and translation patterns to provide a response.

-### Including Examples or Multishot Prompting
+### Including Examples or Multi-shot Prompting
-In this technique, you provide a few (1-5) examples of the LLMs output in your prompt and is particularly helpful when you require the output to include structured data like FOLIO JSON documents.
+In this technique, you provide a few (1-5) examples of what you would like to see in the LLMs output as part of your prompt.
+Multi-shot prompting particularly helpful when you require the output to include structured data like FOLIO JSON documents.